Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Practical Implementation

-i.e., the extracted matrix $\bm U$ has a zero column mean, which is enforced due to the reason that we discussed after Corollary~\ref{cor:subspace}.
+We should highlight the constraint $ (1/N)\sum_{\ell=1}^N\u_\ell=\bm 0,$ i.e., the extracted matrix $\bm U$ has a zero column mean, {which is enforced for extracting zero-mean latent components (cf. our discussions following Corollary~\ref{cor:subspace})}.
 In addition, adding this constraint is in fact quite vital for avoiding numerical problems.
-To see this subtle point, recall that according to Theorems \ref{thm:theorem2by2}-\ref{thm:general}, we have
+To see this subtle point, recall that according to {Theorems \ref{thm:theorem2by2} -- \ref{thm:general}}, we have